PennLINC/xcp_d/docs/workflows.rst

 which is customized based on command line options, and an Error section, which will read "No errors to report!" if no errors are found.

+If ``abcd`` or ``hbcd`` mode is used, or the ``--abcc-qc`` flag is used, the "executive summary" HTML report will be created.

+The "executive summary" displays relevant information about the anatomical data and the BOLD data before and after regression.
+The anatomical image viewer allows the user to see the segmentation overlaid on the anatomical image.
+Next, for each session, the user can see the segmentation registered onto the BOLD images.
+Beside the segmentations, users can see the pre-regression and post-regression "carpet" plot, as well as DVARS, FD, the global signal.
+The number of volumes remaining at various FD thresholds are shown.

-Third, XCP-D outputs processed BOLD data, including denoised unsmoothed and smoothed timeseries in MNI152NLin2009cAsym and fsLR-32k spaces, parcellated time series, functional connectivity matrices, and ALFF and ReHo (smoothed and unsmoothed).
+Second, XCP-D outputs processed BOLD data, including denoised unsmoothed and smoothed timeseries in MNI152NLin2009cAsym and fsLR-32k spaces, parcellated time series, functional connectivity matrices, and ALFF and ReHo (smoothed and unsmoothed).

-Fourth, the anatomical data (processed T1w processed and segmentation files) are copied from fMRIPrep.
+Third, the anatomical data (processed T1w processed and segmentation files) are copied from fMRIPrep.
 If both images are not in MNI152NLin6Asym space, they are resampled to MNI space.
 The fMRIPrep surfaces (gifti files) in each subject are also resampled to standard space